-Healthy children aged 2 and 3 will be called for immunisation in October once the nasal spray has been delivered.
+Healthy children aged 2 and 3 are invited to book in for immunisation via nasal spray.

 Prescribing of "over the counter medicines" is changing

 NHS England have issued guidance to prescribers entitled ‘Prescribing of Over the Counter Medications is changing’.
 This guidance is a drive to curb GP and pharmacy NHS prescriptions for OTC products for various mild conditions eg. dry skin, nappy rash, colic, mild acne, mild cystitis.
 However, prescriptions may still be issued if there is an established medical diagnosis eg eczema.

 Please follow the link for full details: https://www.england.nhs.uk/publication/prescribing-of-over-the-counter-medicines-is-changing/

 We have also added this link to the Patient Information Section of our website ( see home page to find this).